| Home | Mission | Events | Membership | History |

 Viking sword

 Swords in the Viking age were typically double edged; both edges of the blade were sharp.
-Swords were used single handed, since the other hand was busy holding the shield.
+Swords were generally used single handed, since the other hand was busy holding the shield.
 Blades ranged from 60 to 90cm (24-36 in) long, although 70-80cm was typical.
 Late in the Viking era, blades became as long as 100cm (40in).
 The blade was typically 4-6cm wide (1.5-2.3in).
 The hilt and pommel provided the needed weight to balance the blade, with the total weight of the sword ranging from 2-4 lbs (1-2 kg).
 Typical swords weigh in at the lower end of this range.
 Blades had a slight taper, which helped bring the center of balance closer to the grip.

 detail of inlaid crossguard